-Earlier this week, reports began surfacing about the salacious and harassing behavior of Fox News host Eric Bolling, a rising star in conservative media.
+Earlier this week, reports began to surface alleging salacious and harassing behavior by Fox News host Eric Bolling, a rising star in conservative media.

 Incidents involving Bolling were widely seen as symptomatic of Fox's culture of misogyny and abusive attitudes toward women.
 Now, Bolling is firing back at the reporter who broke the story of the accusations with a $50 million lawsuit.